protofire/polkadot-failover-mechanism/azure/README.md

 1. An instance further referred as *Deployer* instance which will be used to run these scripts from.
 2. [Terraform](https://www.terraform.io/downloads.html).
 To install Terraform proceed to the [Install Terraform](#install-terraform) section.
-3. (Optional) Azure CLI.
+3. Azure CLI.
 To install Azure CLI follow [the instruction](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 Also you will need a set of keys known as `NODE KEY`, `STASH`, `CONTROLLER` and `SESSION KEYS`.
 As for this release in `Kusama` and `Westend` network there are 5 keys inside of `SESSION KEYS` object - [GRANDPA, BABE, ImOnline, Parachains, AuthorityDiscovery](https://github.com/paritytech/polkadot/blob/master/runtime/kusama/src/lib.rs#L258).
 You will have to generate all of them.
 You can do it either using [Subkey](https://substrate.dev/docs/en/ecosystem/subkey) tool or using [PolkadotJS](https://polkadot.js.org/apps/#/accounts) website.